-The shared perspective on the teaching of sustainability relative to the reference model does not mean there were not different disciplinary topics, subsumed under sustainability, which each UC educator pursued with greater zeal, but this was more greatly due to the upper levels of codetermination than to fundamental disciplinary differences in the outlook on sustainability in itself.
+The shared perspective on the teaching of sustainability relative to the reference model does not mean there were not different disciplinary topics, subsumed under sustainability, which each UC educator pursued with greater zeal, but this was more greatly due to the upper levels of co-determination than to fundamental disciplinary differences in the outlook on sustainability in itself.
 With respect to the second part of the research question, when one traces the effects that institutional layers, teaching disciplines and levels of co-determination have on the creation and implementation of the case course, a complex, non-linear picture emerges.
 The wide variety of influences determining how the course was composed and implemented makes any attempt at a clear-cut conclusion seem like an oversimplification.
 However, a few trends should be highlighted here: The institutional layers adjacent to the UC layer clearly influenced several steps in the transposition process.
-Notably, knowledge of the university layer served as subtle inspiration for the UC educators during the development process, while more substantial cross-fertilization with the university layer remained problematic and failed to be attained during implementation.
+Notably, knowledge of the university layer served as subtle inspiration for the university layer remained problematic and failed to be attained during implementation.
 The LSS layer, on the other hand, featured prominently when it came to the detailed planning and execution of the course, because the UC educators felt an implicit, but strong obligation to heed the LSS curriculum and the teaching profession in general.

 The distinct features of the teaching disciplines and, in particular, the opinions UC educators from one discipline held of the others were the source of much debate and had the potential of turning into interesting lessons in which disciplinary distinctions could be pitted against each other and thus enrich the learning of the pre-service teachers.
 This was evident in the development phase, but never came to fruition during the course implementation because of the constraints endemic to teacher education: The upper levels of the ecologies in which the course was embedded shaped the curricular items each teaching discipline could bring to the interdisciplinary collaboration.
 Indeed, the entire institutional tradition of thinking education in terms of teaching disciplines kept the UC educators in a limbo where they could not, and might not want to, abandon disciplinary distinctions.
 Trying to cater for their 'own' teaching discipline while also connecting with the others left them suspended between positions that seem mutually unobtainable.
-Sustainability succeeded in uniting the teaching disciplines in this case of interdisciplinary science teacher education, but it appears that the institutionalised disciplinary structure in the context of this case will have to be deconstructed and made anew if the interdisciplinary potential is to be realised.
+Sustainability succeeded in uniting the teaching disciplinary structure in the context of this case will have to be deconstructed and made anew if the interdisciplinary potential is to be realised.